Still I Rise

 Chris Muller is the Director of Training and External Affairs for Restore NYC.
 Chris spearheads Restore’s strategic partnerships across the anti-trafficking field, and leads trainings to equip partners to better identify and respond to trafficking survivors.
 Since the fall of 2016, Chris has helped oversee and deliver training or technical assistance to over 200 partner agencies across 20 states.
 These partnerships include local and federal law enforcement, attorneys, direct service providers, and health care networks.

-The Salvation Army is honored to partner with FAAST and Not on My Watch and all of the partners that have come together to host two days of training, outreach, discussion and worship.
+The Salvation Army is honored to partner with FAAST and Not On My Watch, Inc. and all of the partners that have come together to host two days of training, outreach, discussion and worship.
 We hope you can join us!

 - UNbound is the Eastern Territory’s Contemporary Worship Band.
 Unbound exists to create music that unites worshippers, proclaims the truths found in God’s Word, inspire and train Salvationist musicians and focus the cannon of music produced by The Salvation Army.